ChisomChioke/Diamond-Pricing-Analysis-and-Prediction/README.md

 - **Price:** US dollars (range: $326 - $18,823)

-![Distribution of Diamond Prices](images/distribution_of_diamond_prices.png)
+![Distribution of Diamond Prices](images/distribution_of_diamond_prices.png) _Figure 1.
+Distribution of diamond prices.
+Prices are heavily right-skewed: most diamonds fall below $5,000, with a long tail reaching $20,000+.
+The mean ($3,933) exceeds the median ($2,401) by 64%, showing that rare high-value outliers pull the average upward._

 #### Data Preparation:

 - One-hot encoding for cut/color/clarity using reference categories (e.g., Fair / D / I1 as baselines)
-- Train-test split: 80/20 train-test split with reproducible random seed
+- Train-test split: 80/20 with reproducible random seed
-- No transformations applied (Linear relationships preserved.
-Log transformation degraded performance)
+- No transformations applied.
+Log(price) was evaluated but degraded performance due to exponential error amplification.

 ## Analytical Approach